Time-Value-Object

 When this happens, simply notice what it is you were thinking about or what was distracting you, then take a moment and pause.
 Start with slow breathing

-practice mindfulness meditation on your own anytime and anywhere.
+Practice mindfulness meditation on your own anytime and anywhere.
 But listening to basic guided meditations can also be helpful, especially when getting started.
 Instructions from an experienced teacher can help remind us to come back to the present moment, let go of distracting thoughts and not be so hard on ourselves.

 Meditation and Yoga improves mood, memory, and decreased perceptions of pain.
 Much of these experiences are controlled by the amygdala: a small, relatively round structure just adjacent to the hippocampus.
 The amygdala is the integrative center for emotions, emotional behavior, and motivation.